 While there is a baseline amount of THC, “somewhere around 10-15%,” Vinkovetsky says, “it’s how it interplays with the other cannabinoids, terpenoids, and flavonoids that is going to give you the effective, different qualities.”

 Even in products with the highest percentage of THC, the effects can be quite nuanced and influenced by other cannabinoids and terpenes.
 “We give a little too much credit to THC levels,” noted Vinkovetsky.
-“You need THC, but you also need all these other cannabinoids in different amounts and ratios to have those interesting effects; uplifting, lethargic, insightful, cerebral.”
+“You need THC, but you also need all these other cannabinoids in different amounts and ratios to have those interesting effects: uplifting, lethargic, insightful, cerebral.”

-While consumers are becoming more aware of the varying effects of different cannabis products, the public must become more educated on how the interaction of cannabinoids plays a role in that.
+While consumers are becoming more aware of the varying effects of different cannabis products, the public must become more educated on how the interaction of cannabinoids plays a role in these effects.
 Budtenders and dispensaries, in particular, Vinkovetsky noted, should be knowledgeable enough to prevent new consumers from being off-put by a first experience.

 The finer points of cultivation: Is flushing a necessary step?